wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Flexibility is a double-edged sword in API design: expe-rienced programmers can take advantage of it, but it mayconfuse those with less practice.
 ```

-Concept of Negative Usability Tokens

 [How to Design A good API and why it matters][How to Design A good API and why it matters]

 [How to Design A good API and why it matters]:https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32713.pdf

 [What makes APIs Hard to learn?
 Answers from Developers][What makes APIs Hard to learn?
 Answers from Developers]

 [What makes APIs Hard to learn?
 Answers from Developers]: https://www.cs.mcgill.ca/~martin/papers/software2009a.pdf "What makes APIs Hard to learn?
 Answers from Developers"

-Essentially documentation is important, and some specifics about what make good examples.
+* Essentially documentation is important, and some specifics about what make good examples.

 ```
 Namely, to mitigate obstacles, API docu-mentation must